As Long As I Have You Brunswick Stew

 This Brunswick has ingredients common to a Cajun/Creole gumbo as well.
-The sausage, chicken, celery, onion, okra and red kidneys are aligned with New Orleans cuisine.
-Brunswick Stew came from Virginia and the Carolinas and was originally made with squirrel, rabbit, even possum! but chicken is common now.
-Where the Presleys' recipe had bacon, I use sausage, and instead of the potatoes I start with a quick roux like a gumbo to thicken the mix.
+The sausage, chicken, celery, onion, and red kidneys align with New Orleans cuisine.
+Kitchens from Virginia to Georgia (even Northern Germany) lay claim to the original recipe.
+It was first cooked up with squirrel, rabbit, even possum!
+But chicken is common now.
+Where the Presleys' recipe had bacon, I use the sausage, and instead of potatoes I start with a quick roux like a gumbo to thicken the mix.
 The addition of barbecue sauce gives mine a lowcountry tang.

 Makes 8 servings